pa1vasanth/Crime-Data-Summary-Parsing/README.md

 Errors:
 1. Faced Indentation problem, It got solved by autopep8 command
 2. Faced No project0 module during in test file, It got solved by using importing the sys

+Test file
+1. The test_download.py file contain all the test cases.
+2.When executed it runs every test case with the main file in project0 and returns the output whether it passed or failed.

 References:
 1. https://stackoverflow.com/questions/11542930/inserting-an-array-into-sqlite3-python